jicruz96/PresupuestosPR/index.md

 ![J.I.
 Cruz headshot](https://media-exp1.licdn.com/dms/image/C4E03AQEk2JMYFPtrLQ/profile-displayphoto-shrink_200_200/0?e=1609372800&v=beta&t=nVmKkSJZ4lLY1bGMj803nOQB7kvoLcj9EqQ5T6-VIpg)

 #### J.I.
 Cruz - Founder and Project Lead
 * J.I.
 Cruz is a 23 year-old wannabe social entrepreneur from Bayamón, Puerto Rico.
 He is passionate about building systems that make communities stronger, healthier, and more in harmony with their environment.

+#### You?

+J.I. is a second-year software engineering student at Holberton School Tulsa.
+His back-end infrastructure is hanging by a thread.
+J.I. does not know JavaScript, so his dynamic page generation could use some help.
+J.I. would be more than happy to have some help with that or with whatever you can help with.

+Contact J.I. at ji@jicruz.com